 - About Us

-Sethness offers two varieties or classes of salt-stable Caramel Colors.
-Our positively charged, low-sulfite Class III Caramel Colors provide excellent reddish-brown tones, and they are extremely stable in soy sauces.
-The Sethness Class IV DSL4 offers dark brown tones and will work in applications up to 20% salt.
+SETHNESS ROQUETTE offers three varieties, or classes, of salt-stable Caramel Colors.
+Our positively charged, low-sulfite Class III P212 Caramel Color provides excellent reddish-brown tones, which are extremely stable in soy sauces.
+SETHNESS ROQUETTE Class IV DSL4 Caramel Colors offer the darkest brown tones and will work in applications up to 20% salt.
 Lastly, some of our Class I clean label Caramel Colors also can work in premium soy sauces that desire light reddish tones.

-We recommend that Sethness Caramel Colors are added, along with soy extract and other spices, as early in the process as possible and before cooking.
+We recommend that SETHNESS ROQUETTE Caramel Colors are added, along with soy extract and other spices, as early in the process as possible and before cooking.
 There should be an additional refining process after cooking, which will result in some color loss.
-At this time, the dosage of caramel should be adjusted accordingly.
+At that time, the dosage of caramel should be adjusted accordingly.